 Cindy Jacobs founder and Programs Director.
 Cindy previously founded and managed a successful change management business with over 40 staff members serving large corporations in Australia and overseas for over 15 years.
 Since 2001, she has also worked as an executive coach focusing on personal, professional, and leadership development, and is an Associate with the Institute of Executive Coaching Australia.
+Cindy led a volunteer team fortnightly for 10 years bringing yoga and meditation to rural men’s prisons on behalf of Siddha Yoga Foundation.
 Cindy has been a certified EAGALA practitioner since 2004 and completed much of her EAGALA training in the USA.
 She has also completed a Mind Body Method of Coaching with Horses, and is trained in the Epona tradition.
-In addition to being a certified coach in Multiple Brain Integration, and Presence-based Coaching Techniques, she is a Transpersonal Counsellor, and a Somatic Experiencing Practitioner.
+In addition to being a certified coach in Multiple Brain Integration, and Presence-based Coaching Techniques, she is a Transpersonal Counselor, a Somatic Experiencing Practitioner, and a member of the Australian Counseling Association.
 Her work is inspired by her own experience with her herd of 16 horses and her discovery of what they offer to human growth and development.
 Cindy is a trainer at the Centre for Equine Experiential Learning and founder of Sehorse.

 As an AHPRA-certified Occupational Therapist, Candice brings a wealth of experience and a client-centred approach to her work.
 She holds a Certificate IV in Disability and is a certified Equine Experiential Learning Facilitator, having completed specialised training at the Centre for Equine Experiential Learning.